As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 The Maverick adds about $300 over the equivalent Ranger for the lifted suspension, off-road tires, brush guard, running boards, and fender flares.
 If you drive on unpaved roads, gravel, or rough terrain, the Maverick is worth the small premium.

-The D-Max launched in 2025 as Evolution's statement that they can compete at the premium end.
+The D-Max launched in 2025 as Evolution's statement that it can compete at the premium end.
 It is a different animal from anything else in the lineup.

 The GT models are rear-wheel drive with the standard 6.3 kW motor but loaded with luxury features: